strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 # Sysmon

+First, let’s disable Defender.
+Simply run the following from an Administrator PowerShell prompt:

+`Set-MpPreference -DisableRealtimeMonitoring $true`

+This will disable Defender for this session.

+If you get angry red errors, that is Ok, it means Defender is not running.

-First, let’s start up the ADHD Linux system and set up our malware and C2 listener:
+Next, let’s start up the ADHD Linux system and set up our malware and C2 listener:

 Let's get started by opening a Terminal as Administrator